hexxone/TeleJelly/TeleJelly/docs/download-manager/40-search-and-provider-extension.md

 - Shape the payload for the downloader that will receive it.
   For hosted downloads, multiple direct part links can be bundled together.

-The key design principle is: do not stop at “found a post URL”.
-The provider should get as close as possible to the real downloadable payload.
+The key design principle is: do not stop at "found a post URL".
+The provider should get as close as possible to the real downloadable payload, because the rest of the workflow needs something it can send to Transmission, qBittorrent, JDownloader2, or pyLoad.

 ## Rough steps to add a provider